 NOTE – Everyone’s tastes are different (and we are glad for that).
 Some people are very sensitive to the pine flavor that spruce tips add to a beer and other people are not as sensitive to it.
 We always recommend starting light on your first batch.
 Then you know what to expect.
 After that, start ramping up on future batches if so desired.
 Fresh spruce tips may have high levels of undesirable resins and tannins when boiled too long.
 We normally add the spruce to the last 15 min of the boil (or less).
 The aromatic quality of the spruce is most present with this process.

 COMMERCIAL BREWERIES - For commercial breweries we are seeing most people use 1-2lbs per BBL depending on the beer style for subtle flavor.
 So if you were brewing a porter or a stout it would probably be recommended to go with 2lbs or so.
 For a lighter beer 1lb should be fine.
 The young spruce tips that we harvest are not harsh, piney or resiny.
 Riff Raff Brewing Co brewed a 7BBL batch and used 2lbs per BBL (14lbs total) into a lightly hopped pale ale recipe.
 Here are their comments: "We wanted a lot of spruce flavor, and we got it.
 Though it is nice and sprucey, it is not overwhelming or too piney.
 Very little tannins are detected.
 It adds almost a sweet, slightly minty or melon character.
 It has been a very popular seller."
-So, that said, if you stick with the 1-2lb / BBL suggestion you should have a nice, subtle flavor.
+So, that said, if you stick with the 1-2lb / BBL suggestion you should have a nice flavor balance.
 Customers are also using the dry hop technique with spruce.
 In doing this, the spruce is not pasteurized, which has risks, but it allows you to test the product out of the brite tank and monitor the effect of the spruce.
 Most people leave the spruce in the tank 3-5 days.
 Please contact us directly for bulk pricing.